kwonus/Quelle-Obsolete/Clarity-Syntax.md

 The Clarity specification defines a declarative syntax for specifying search criteria using the *find* verb.
 Clarity also defines additional verbs to round out its syntax as a simple straightforward means to interact with custom applications where searching text is the fundamental problem at hand.
 As mentioned earlier, AV Text Ministries provides a reference implementation.
 This implementation is written in C# and runs on most operating systems (e.g. Windows, Mac, Linux, iOS, Android, etc).
 As source code is provided, it can be seamlessly extended by application programmers.

-Clarity Syntax comprises a standard set of seven (7) verbs.
+Clarity Syntax comprises a standard set of eleven(1) verbs.
 Each verb corresponds to a basic operation:

 - find
 - print